james0r/vueskills/README.md

-# test-project3
+# VueSkills

-> A Vue.js project
+> A simple app for job seekers to create public resumes with an emphasis on their skills.

 ## Build Setup